siderolabs/talos/website/content/v1.9/reference/configuration/v1alpha1/config.md

           #     stp:
           #         enabled: true # Whether Spanning Tree Protocol (STP) is enabled.

+          # # Configure this device as a bridge port.
+          # bridgePort:
+          #     master: br0 # The name of the bridge master interface

           # # Indicates if DHCP should be used to configure the interface.
           # dhcp: true